 Once an agreement is signed the in-depth forest practices planning process is initiated.
-This requires discussion with the landowner regarding their management objectives, further site visits, liaison with the Forest Practices Authority, the purchasing companies and contractors, neighbours and local government.
+This requires discussion with the landowner regarding their management objectives, further site visits, liaison with the Forest Practices Authority, the purchasing companies, contractors, neighbours and local government.

-AKSFS demonstrates management control for private property wood in a number of ways.
-First, via a signed commitment from the landowner, then as the Applicant to the FPP.
-Management control is designated in FPP's through the "Applicant" of the plan.
+AKSFS demonstrates management control for private property wood in several ways.
+First, via a signed commitment from the landowner, also usually as the Applicant to the FPP.
+Management control is designated in FPPs through the "Applicant" of the plan.
 The applicant is the person who applies to the Forest Practices Authority (FPA) for the FPP to be certified.
 Once certified the applicant can apply for a variation to that FPP, and is also responsible for the Certificate of Compliance to be lodged at the end of each discrete operation to ensure compliance has occurred.
-It is AKSFS policy to be named as applicant on all FPP's to provide secure outcomes and compliance with AS4708, the Australian Standard: Sustainable Forest Management.
+It is AKSFS policy to be named as the applicant on FPP's whenever possible, to provide secure outcomes and conformance to AS/NZS4708, the Australian Standard for Sustainable Forest Management.